Article by WHSR Guest

 WordPress on the other hand has been around for over 14 years.
 It’s used in more than 27.5% of the top 10 million websites, and almost 60% of all the websites there are.

 Popularity matters because it affects how easy something is to use.
 If you run into trouble with WordPress, you can easily Google for an answer.
 With a site builder, your best hope is the company has a decent guide or help pages.

 We promised we’d give you a definite answer, and we will.
 But first we’ll just sum up when it makes sense to use each.

 We’re big fans of WordPress actually.
 If you’re going to do something, you should do it right and we believe investing the time in WP is worth it.

 You’re probably worried about the cost.
 Don’t be.
 Because of the size of the WordPress community and its popularity, developers are far more inexpensive now than they’ve ever been.
 You can find plenty of freelance developers if you look around.
 We can recommend some, too, if you have a hosting package with us.

 You might also be worried about maintenance and support.
 Again, don’t be.
 A lot of hosts, (including us) offer managed WordPress services.
 You won’t have to worry about updates, backups or security ever again.

 In the end though, don’t let decision paralysis get to you— sometimes you just need to get your hands dirty and try something.
-We recommend you start with a host that offers both WordPress support and a free website builder (like we do).
+We recommend you select the best web host that offers both WordPress support and a free website builder.
 If the website builder does the job for you, then great, congratulations.
 If not then you have a hosting which you can easily install WordPress with one click.